kognifai/PoseidonNext-Framework/SDK-documentation/Home-and-Favorites-Service.md

 # Description

-The home screen is the default landing page/view in Poseidon.
-It would contain a default icon which enables user to add favourite items on this screen.
-The initial screen would be looking like as below:
+Home page is the default landing page/view in Poseidon.
+It contains a default icon that enables you to add your favourite items on this page.
+The following is the initial page:

  ![image.png](https://github.com/kognifai/PoseidonNext-Framework/blob/master/.attachments/image-86f8e543-b5af-44e3-be89-20d94b8c8a71.png)

-Adding favourite item onto the home screen is facilitated by **FavoritesService**.
+Adding favourite item on the home page is facilitated by **FavoritesService**.

 ## **Usage**